-Being a first time mom is harder than it looks!
-After all, you just received a human being to take care of.
-And, there are a lot of things about parenting that you just didn’t think about before.
-And, some of them may sound sheepish, although they are totally legitimate.
+You just received a human being to take care of.
+There are a lot of things about parenting that you just didn’t think about before.
+And some of them may sound sheepish, although they are totally legitimate.

 You want to know everything and do everything right.
 But there are so many things, you now have questions that you thought you’d never have in your life.
 And you feel like you don’t have control anymore.